Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the humid summer of 2022, the Rodriguez family of Boynton Beach, Florida, found themselves locked in an unexpectedly bitter arbitration over a $75,000 inheritance.
 What started as a simple disagreement between siblings soon escalated into an emotional tug-of-war that tested not only their familial bonds but also the ability of arbitration to resolve deeply personal conflicts.

-Background: After the passing of Maria Rodriguez in January 2022, her estate—including a modest home in Boynton Beach (zip code 33424), several savings accounts, and a sentimental collection of jewelry—was to be divided equally between her two children, Carlos and Elena Rodriguez.
+Background: After the passing of the claimant in January 2022, her estate—including a modest home in Boynton Beach (zip code 33424), several savings accounts, and a sentimental collection of jewelry—was to be divided equally between her two children, Carlos and Elena Rodriguez.
 Upon opening the estate, however, Carlos discovered that Elena had withdrawn $20,000 from their joint trust account without informing him.
 He filed for arbitration in June 2022, seeking an accounting of funds and reimbursement.

 The arbitration process: The parties agreed to a private arbitration under Florida's arbitration statutes with retired judge Susan McBride presiding as arbitrator.
 Over three sessions held between August and October 2022, both siblings presented conflicting narratives: